bschambers/typit/README.md

 ## Usage

+Use one of these commands to launch Typit:

+* <kbd>M-x typit-basic-test RET</kbd>: dictionary test using the 200 most common
+  words in the dictionary.
+* <kbd>M-x typit-advanced-test RET</kbd>: dictionary test using the 1000 most
+  common words in the dictionary.
+* <kbd>M-x typit-dictionary-test RET</kbd>: dictionary test with a numeric
+  argument specifying how many words to use (note that default dictionary has 1000 words total at the moment).
+* <kbd>M-x typit-literature-test RET</kbd>: literature test using the currently
+  saved literature file, or the default file if no other has been chosen.

-Type <kbd>M-x typit-basic-test RET</kbd> and Typit window should appear (see the picture above).
+The Typit window should appear (see the picture above).
 Timer will start when you start typing.
 When you are done, the following statistics will appear:

 ![Typit results](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-results.png)

-If you're feeling like a master, you can try <kbd>M-x typit-advanced-test RET</kbd> which uses 1000 most common English words (`typit-basic-test` uses 200 most common ones).
-You can also call a more general `typit-test` with a numeric argument specifying how many words to use (note that default dictionary has 1000 words total at the moment).
+Some other useful user commands are also provided:

+* <kbd>M-x typit-visit-literature-file</kbd>: visit the current literature file
+  and jump to the current point.
+* <kbd>M-x typit-set-marker-for-literature-test</kbd>: sets the starting point
+  for `typit-literature-test` to the current point in the current file.

+## Save-state file

+Typit saves the values of some variables to file in order to ensure continuity between sessions.

+The default save file is `~/.emacs.d/.typit`

 ## Customization